aws-samples/s3booster-snowball/README.md

 - error-{date}.log : each file of failed to tar will be logged here
 - success-{date}.log: success message will be logged here
 - filelist-{date}.log: all files which are archived will be logged here

+## Caveat
+### metadata, snowball-auto-extract
+--no_extract = 'no': if you are moving data to Snowball Edge, "--no_extract 'yes'" should be used.
+Specifying 'snowball-auto-extract=true' automatically extracts the contents of the archived files when the data is imported into Amazon S3.
+You can confirm this output from 'success-[date].log'
+### Don't include './' path in src_dir parameter
+Normally in Unix/Linux environment, './' means current directory, so someone tends to use it.
+However, if you use in '--src_dir' parameter, it will add '.' prefix in S3.

+For example,
+when "--src_dir './d001/dir001'"
+it will create following prefix like "s3://[bucket_name]/./d001/dir001/file.1"